Bees and Wasps

 European Wasps generally make their nests in sheltered areas around buildings, rocks, trees or shrubs.
 The nests look like grey cardboard and can be the size of a football.
 You can often locate them by the stream of wasps flying to and from the nest.

 The best way to control European Wasps is to destroy the nest.
 The safest way to do this is to contact a pest control expert to treat the nest, as the wasps can become extremely aggressive if the nest is attacked.
 The Shire does not provide a wasp removal service on private property.
-Visit the Museums Victoria website for more information about European Wasps.
+For more information on controlling European Wasps, visit the Victorian Department of Health's website at European wasp - pest control.